Nicholas Brody: Season 1

 The only survivor of the al-Qaeda group that held Brody for eight years is captured.
-Carrie summons him to consult about the interrogation of Afsal Hamid, her torturer during captivity.
+Carrie summons him to consult about the interrogation of Afsal Hamid, his torturer during captivity.
 Brody meets Estes and demands an opportunity to confront Hamid, face to face.
 And it is later discovered that Afsal killed himself in his cell using a razor blade.
 Carrie suspects that Brody slipped the blade onto Hamid during the fight ("Blind Spot" episode).

 Carrie comes up with a way to get Brody to take a polygraph test.
 The two eventually embark on a relationship.
 Carrie and Brody further complicate their relationship when they head to the countryside for the weekend.

 Brody considers leaving Jessica for Carrie until he figures out that Carrie suspects him of being a terrorist.
 After it is revealed that Walker is alive and was also turned, Brody angrily rejects Carrie and goes back to his family.
 He tells his Saudi contact, Monsour Al-Zahrani (Ramsey Faragallah), to tell Nazir that he will not go through with their planned attack - a suicide bombing at a State Department policy summit that he and Walden will be attending.
 However, Brody reconsiders and records a suicide video, intending for it to be released after his attack.
 The video is collected in a drop by Nazir's men.

 Brody retrieves a bomb vest from one of Nazir's men and prepares to kill himself.
 As Walker opens fire on the summit, Brody and his targets are sent to a safe room inside the State Department.
 As Brody prepares to detonate the vest, however, he finds that it does not work.
 After he fixes it in a restroom, Dana calls and asks him to promise he will come home; unbeknownst to Brody, Carrie had shown up at his house and told Dana what he was about to do.
 Brody decides not to detonate the bomb and later kills Walker to reassure Nazir of his loyalty.
 He tells Nazir via phone that he plans to run for a seat in Congress, which will allow him to influence the U.S. military as a double agent.
 He then tells Carrie, who has been fired from the CIA, to leave him and his family alone.